Neutral / cushion / high arch

 The Hoka One One Torrent is constructed with a standard running shoe width and length.
 However, runners who have a high foot volume might find the shoe to be a little narrow in the forefoot.
 Wearers who are accustomed to Hoka One One shoes will discover the Torrent to have a similar fit.
 The Torrent is available in D – Medium for men and B – Medium for women.

 The aggressive rubber outsole of the Torrent enables gripping and digging into various outdoor surfaces with ease.
 The heel and forefoot areas are reinforced with a high-abrasion sticky rubber for durability.
+It can survive even the toughest route.

 The Torrent has deep, prominent lugs that work capably in supplying multidirectional traction.
 These lugs help the runner undertake soft, messy trails with no problem.
+The lugs also give added flexibility to the shoe.

 Hoka One One presents the PROFLY™ midsole technology in the Torrent, which is a dual-density foam compound that is formed soft in the heel and firm at the forefoot.
 This layout reduces pressure when landing on hard, rocky terrains, but, at the same time, produces light and bouncy toe-offs.
 As a smooth transition is generated, the runner is able to log more miles, thus completing the PROFLY™’s concept of balance between protection and propulsion.